BIGJRA/BIGJRA.github.io/rejuv.md

 compensate for their type disadvantages here -- almost everything has a Dark or Rock type move.
-Scraggy is a good dud to leave out, especially if you can paralyze it -- it doesn’t do enough damage to really be threatening at least compared to his other Pokémon.
-Combusken can be tough once it outspeeds you, but also has Protect so it might be smart to focus your attacks on the other Pokémon.
+Scraggy is a good dud to leave out, especially if you can paralyze it -- it doesn’t do enough damage to really be threatening at least compared to his other Pokemon.
+Combusken can be tough once it outspeeds you, but also has Protect so it might be smart to focus your attacks on the other Pokemon.
 A very tough fight but you have lots of team options to make it more possible.

 Sensei runs off instead of paying up a badge.
 Follow Aelita into the